 Runners can suffer from hip pain.
-Hip pain from running can be due to muscles, tendons, joints, or bones.
-So, what are the common causes of hip pain when running, and how do we get to a diagnosis quickly?
+Hip pain from running can result from muscle, tendon, joint, or bone pathology.
+What are the common causes of hip pain during running, and how do we arrive at a diagnosis quickly?

 Common causes of hip pain after running